instruqt/nodespeed-ide/README.md

 The IDE can now be accessed from `http://localhost:6800`.
 If you are running docker with a reverse proxy or load balancer, the URL will be different.

 ## Suggested Brackets extensions
-As part of the hosted version of nodeSpeed IDE (ndoeSpeed Development), a number of Brackets extensions have been developed or forked and updated to work in the nodeSpeed IDE.
+As part of the hosted version of nodeSpeed IDE (nodeSpeed Development), a number of Brackets extensions have been developed or forked and updated to work in the nodeSpeed IDE.
 These extensions add extra functionality to the IDE in various ways.

 The following is a list of suggested nodeSpeed IDE specific extensions: